 - I. Technology.
 Cell-phone usage is not allowed during class time, unless otherwise permitted/instructed.
-If you are expecting an important call/text, please notify me at the beginning of class.
-Using laptops or tablets to legitimately take notes or work on in-class activities is allowed; however, note-taking by hand is highly encouraged as electronic devices can be extremely distracting not just to you, but to your classmates, and myself. - II.
+If you are expecting an important call or text, please notify me at the beginning of class.
+Using laptops or tablets to legitimately take notes or work on inclass activities is allowed; however, note-taking by hand is highly encouraged as electronic devices can be extremely distracting not just to you, but to your classmates, and myself.
+To aid with note-taking by hand, I provide guided note packets for all units in the course.
+The guided notes outline all of the important concepts and topics covered in each unit. - II.
 Self-disclosure.
 Please note that our approach toward physiological psychology is an academic/scientific one.
 I know that the study of psychology can include very personal and emotional topics.
 While I hope that the content we cover is personally meaningful to you, I ask that you think carefully about the experiences and examples you choose to share with your classmates.
 When sharing examples, please avoid disclosing any identifying information (e.g., name, age) about the individuals involved if it is not relevant to the context of the example.
 This is to avoid anyone else identifying these individuals, especially if the example is related to a personal topic.
 These steps will help us respect our scientific approach and ensure a comfortable and safe learning environment for you and your classmates. - III.
 Attendance Policy.
 Attendance is very important for this class.
 Not only will important material be covered during class time, but in-class participation activities and important assignment components (e.g., instructions, tips, resources) will be carried out during this time.
 Please note that in-class participation activities cannot be made up if you are absent.
-You may take a missed quiz on Canvas by 11:59pm on the day after you return

-- from your absence.
+You may take a missed quiz on Canvas by 11:59pm on the day after you return from your absence.
 Please see the Late Work Policy below for information on submitting late assignments. - IV.
 Late Work Policy.
-All homework assignments (including the final Portfolio) will receive half credit if turned in late, unless you and I have made alternative arrangements before the assignment deadline.
-You have until the end of the quarter (December 6th) to turn in late assignments for half credit.
-My motto is some points are better than no points, so please keep this in mind if you miss an assignment deadline.
+All homework assignments (including the Portfolio) will receive half credit if turned in late, unless you and I have made alternative arrangements before the assignment deadline.
+If you cannot submit an assignment on time, I except you to let me know beforehand.
+You have until the end of the quarter (March 20th) to turn in late assignments for half credit.
+My motto is some points are better than no points; keep this in mind if you miss an assignment deadline.
+Please note that I do not accept late work or revisions on assignments once the quarter has ended, nor do I negotiate final grades.